Dkirk25/news_bot/README.md

 # Discord Stock News Bot

-A Discord bot that monitors and reports stock news from Robinhood to a specific discord channel every 10min.
+A Discord bot that monitors and reports stock news from Robinhood or Yahoo Finance to a specific discord channel every 10min.

 Requirements